 In 2017, he became the co-host (with Hailey Baldwin) of a celebrity battle rap show "Drop the Mic."

-Legal Issues and Controversies: Smith has had his share of legal troubles: In 2007, he was arrested in New York City on marijuana charges.
-His SUV was pulled over for having an expired inspection sticker.
-The arresting officer noticed two blunts and a plastic bag containing marijuana in plain view.
-Upon further inspection, more marijuana was found under the driver's seat.
-Method Man was charged with unlawful possession of marijuana, criminal possession of marijuana, DWI, and driving an uninspected motor vehicle.
-He reached a plea agreement to perform community service including rapping to young kids about the dangers of drugs.
+Legal Issues and Controversies: Smith has had his share of legal troubles: In 2007, his SUV was pulled over in New York City for having an expired registration sticker.
+The officer noticed two joints and a bag of marijuana and more marijuana was found under the driver's seat.
+He was charged with DWI, driving a car with expired registration, unlawful possession of marijuana, and criminal possession of marijuana.
+He accepted a plea agreement to perform community service, which he fulfilled by rapping to kids about the dangers of drugs.

 On the controversial side of things, he had a personal and publicized conflict with TV talk show host Wendy Williams on "The Breakdown," an internet show on Onloq.com.
 In another skirmish, during a concert in 2006, he criticized Sean Combs' decisions on "The Notorious B.I.G.
 Duets: The Final Chapter" album, saying that Biggie never would have worked with some of the subpar rappers.
 In yet another controversy, he was cast on a Fox sitcom, "Method & Red" (2004), but after only a short time the show was canceled, causing Method Man to complain in the press, bemoaning the network's decision to add a laugh track.
 Before the show even aired for the first time, he was telling fans not to bother watching it.

 Personal Life: He became engaged to Tamika Smith in 1999, and they married in 2001.
 His son Raekwon Smith played football for Stony Brook University and is a member of the graduating class of 2020.